ethauvin/HttpStatus/README.md

 ```

 ## Command Line Usage
-You can query the reason phrase for status code(s) as follows:
+You can query the reason phrase for status codes as follows:

 ```sh
 $ java -jar httpstatus-1.0.4.jar 404 500